Updated Sep 17, 2023 2:45 PM EDT

 Operating outside your licensed parameters

-§73.1860 allows FM stations to erect an emergency antenna at their licensed site in the even of a loss of the primary antenna.
+§73.1860 allows FM stations to erect an emergency antenna at their licensed site in the event of a loss of the primary antenna.
 This emergency construction does not require advance permission from the FCC however the FCC must be notified within 24 hours of the construction.
 REC recommends that you use Dale Bickel's information below unless the Commission or REC instructs otherwise.

 The myth about increased power during disasters

 In the past, we have seen situations where, during disasters, such as fires or hurricanes, LPFM stations started to operate at a higher power without prior authorization by the FCC.
 Some may quote "regulations" that state that stations (as well as unlicensed stations) can operate out of tolerance in the event of an emergency.
 While there is a regulation §2.405 that permits that for some radio services, it specifically excludes broadcasting.
 Other than the §73.1860 emergency antenna provision already discussed, §73.1250(g) of the rules states that the braodcasting of emergency information shall be confied to the hours, frequencies, powers and modes of operation on the station license.
 There is an exception for AM stations which permits them to use their daytime facilities at night for the transmission of emergency infromation.

 The FCC has, in rare cases, allowed LPFM stations to operate at higher power.
 We saw that during Hurricane Katrina.
 If you have a overly-compelling reason to operate more power, you must receive FCC permission first through a STA request.
 In the Katrina case, it was a situation where virtually all of the full-service broadcast stations (AM and FM) were disabled.
 One LPFM station was fined in 2018 for increasing power during a distaster without authorization.
 Again, we stress, no matter how necessary you may think it may be, don't believe the myth.
 Ask for an STA, they FCC may say yes or no (expect them to say, no).

 Requesting a Special Temporary Authority